Cardinals vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Betting Records & Stats

-- St. Louis has a record of 21-25 in games where sportsbooks have it as underdogs of at least +105 on the moneyline.

-- Bookmakers have implied with the moneyline set for this matchup that the Cardinals have a 48.8% chance of pulling out a win.
+- The Cardinals have an implied moneyline win probability of 53.5% in this matchup.

-- St. Louis and its opponents have gone over the total this season in 71 of its 147 opportunities.
+- St. Louis has had an over/under set by oddsmakers 148 times, and have combined with opponents to go over the total in 72 of those games (72-71-5).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!